This article is half-done without your Comment! *** Please share your thoughts via Comment ***

 ) AS T;

-InnoDB reserves additional memory for buffers and control structures, so that the total allocated space is approximately 10% greater than the specified size.
+InnoDB reserves additional memory for buffers and control the structures, so that the total allocated space is approximately 10% greater than the specified size.